 Using the Hirshhorn Library

-The library is located on the 4th floor of the Hirshhorn Museum and Sculpture Garden, located prominently on the National Mall at the corner of Independence Avenue, SW & 7th Street, SW in Washington, DC.
+The Hirshhorn Library is housed on the 4th floor of the Hirshhorn Museum and Sculpture Garden, located prominently on the National Mall at the corner of Independence Avenue, SW & 7th Street, SW in Washington, DC.
 All visitors without a Hirshhorn badge, including other Smithsonian staff, require an escort to the library.
 Outside researchers and visitors may ask the museum's information desk to call the library at 202-633-2773 for an escort.
-Outside researchers are strongly encouraged to make an appointment in advance.
+Outside researchers and other Smithsonian staff are strongly encouraged to make an appointment in advance.

 Please see the museum's website for information about metro, bus, bike, and parking options.

 The library is not open in the evenings or on weekends.
+We offer remote reference through our Contact Us service.

 Outside Researchers/Public Visitors

-Outside researchers and the public may visit the HMSG Library Tuesday - Friday, 10 am - 3:30 pm.
-Smithsonian Libraries observes all Federal holidays, delays, and closures.
-Due to limited staff, the library may close for lunch or have temporarily altered hours without notice.
-Appointments are strongly recommended, and can be made by calling 202-633-2773 or e-mailing HMSGLibrary@si.edu.
+The Hirshhorn Library is open to the public by appointment Tuesday - Friday, with the exception of federal holidays, delays, and closures.
+Appointment availability is subject to change based on staff availability.
+Appointments can be made by calling 202-633-2773 or e-mailing HMSGLibrary@si.edu.
 Please wait for confirmation from the library staff before visiting the library.
 Researchers may request books and materials from the library staff, and materials must be used in the library's reading area.
 Materials may be placed on hold for one week.
+Cameras are allowed in the library, and library staff can assist with our overhead scanner.

 Non-Smithsonian researchers may borrow materials through their own public, special or academic library’s interlibrary loan program.
 The Smithsonian Libraries and Archives adheres to the interlibrary loan (ILL) guidelines of the American Library Association.
 It does not loan periodicals, rare books, folios, artist file items, microform, auction catalogs, A/V items, or reference materials.
-The HMSG Library may not loan other materials which are oversized, fragile, damaged or otherwise at risk.
+The Hirshhorn Library may not loan other materials which are oversized, fragile, damaged or otherwise at risk.
 We fulfill scan requests up to 30 pages or at the discretion of library staff in accordance with copyright law.
 See our Research Sharing and Delivery page for more information.

 Reference questions may be sent to HMSGLibrary@si.edu.
-Please allow up to five business days for a response.
+Please allow up to fifteen business days for a response.